demisto/content/Packs/DemistoRESTAPI/Integrations/CoreRESTAPI/README.md

 ### core-api-file-upload

 ***
-This command uploads to the incident a file that the user provided according to the entry_id or the content of the file
+Upload to the incident a file that the user provided according to the entry_id or the content of the file.

 #### Base Command